rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 - The WHEN clause is optional.
 If it is missing, then the action is executed whenever the trigger is awakened.
 - While we showed a single SQL statement as an action, there can be any number of such statements, separated by semicolons and surrounded by BEGIN ...
 END.
 - If we omit the FOR EACH ROW on line (6) or replace it by the default FOR EACH STATEMENT, then a row-level trigger becomes a statement-level trigger.
 It is executed once whenever a statement of the appropriate type is executed, no matter how many rows it actually affects.
 - In a statement-level trigger, we cannot refer to old and new tuples directly.
-Howevery, any trigger can refer to the relation of old tuples and the relation of new tuples, using declarations such as *OLD TABLE AS OldStuff* and *NEW TABLE AS NewStuff*.
+However, any trigger can refer to the relation of old tuples and the relation of new tuples, using declarations such as *OLD TABLE AS OldStuff* and *NEW TABLE AS NewStuff*.

 ## 7.6 Summary of Chapter 7

 #### Referential-Integrity Constraints

-WE can decalre that a value appearing in some attribute or set of attributes must also appear in the corresponding attribute(s) of some tuple of the same or another relation.
+WE can declare that a value appearing in some attribute or set of attributes must also appear in the corresponding attribute(s) of some tuple of the same or another relation.
 To do so, we use a `REFERENCES` or `FOREIGN KEY` declaration in the schema.

 #### Attribute-Based Check Constraints

-We can place a constraint on the value of any aatribute by adding the keyword `CHECK` and the condition to be checked after the declaration of that attribute in its relation schema.
+We can place a constraint on the value of any attribute by adding the keyword `CHECK` and the condition to be checked after the declaration of that attribute in its relation schema.

 #### Tuple-Based Check Constraints